buma13/DMCAF/README.md

 - [ ] Metrics research e.g. FID Which pertained models exists which datasets are used for - Burak
 - [ ] What exists specifically about medical images, (e.g. vector to location generation, domain shift) - Umut
 - [ ] Download checkpoints - Rayan

+- [ ] Make DMRUnner support other DMs (especially controlnet)
+- [ ] Evaluation, add object count metric, other of the shelf metrics
+- [ ] Segmentation mask condition generator for controlnet
+- [ ] Visualization tool